csrakowski/CSRakowski.AsyncStreamsPreparations/README.md

 Contained in this library are the interfaces: `IAsyncDisposable`, `IAsyncEnumerable<T>`, `IAsyncEnumerator<T>` and an `AsyncEnumerable<T>` helper class that simply wraps a regular `IEnumerable<T>`.

-All interface definitions were taken from the [Async Streams](https://github.com/dotnet/csharplang/blob/master/proposals/async-streams.md) proposal on 2018-11-11
+All interface definitions were taken from the [CoreClr](https://github.com/dotnet/coreclr) and [CoreFX](https://github.com/dotnet/corefx) GitHub repositories on 2019-02-24